NIVeriStandAdd-Ons/veristand-steps-build-system/README.md

+## THIS REPOSITORY HAS BEEN ARCHIVED.
+AN UP TO DATE VERSION IS HERE: https://github.com/ni/niveristand-custom-device-build-tools

 # Jenkins Pipeline Library for ni-veristand-cds
 This repository contains the functionality used by our Jenkins server to build the NI VeriStand Custom Devices.